kailash-manasarovar/statement/docs/timeline/2025/july.md

 - I remain stunned.
 - I visit the little Ram every day.
 - When I next return to Lourdes, the little Ram has gone.
+- Bonafide Catholic Church involvement in the conspiracy as the trick to keep me distracted - and [steal my eggs](../../personal/egg-theft.md) - ramps up.

 ### Poisoning ordered by the mousses